snltd/SexyMF/README.md

 `prop`.

 A zone's name is what you would get from running `zoneadm(1m)` inside it.
-Thus, a global zone will will be referred to as `global`.
+Thus, a global zone will be referred to as `global`.
 In an NGZ the zone name will probably be the same as the hostname, but that can't be guaranteed.
 (I've seen it.
 They know who they are.)